stineje/CharLib/docs/manual/source/chapters/05_yaml_syntax_reference.rst

 ***************************************************************************************************
-Syntax reference
+YAML Syntax Reference
 ***************************************************************************************************

-This section describes syntax of CharLibs YAML configuration file.
+This section describes syntax of CharLib YAML configuration files.
 All configuration data is passed as key-value pairs in the YAML file.
-The format of YAML contains two obligatory keywords:
+The following keys are required for any valid CharLib configuration:

- - ``settings``
+ - ``settings``: key-value pairs describing common settings for the whole standard cell library.
- - ``cells``
+ - ``cells``: key-value pairs describing individual cells.

- An example of the file is following:
+The general format of a CharLib configuration file is displayed below.

 .. code-block:: YAML